lightning4747/Task-Management-System/README.md

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch: git checkout -b feature/your-feature
+2. Create a feature branch: `git checkout -b feature/your-feature`
-3. Commit your changes: git commit -m 'Add your feature'
+3. Commit your changes: `git commit -m 'Add your feature'`
-4. Push to the branch: git push origin feature/your-feature
+4. Push to the branch: `git push origin feature/your-feature`
 5. Open a Pull Request

 ---

 ## Contributors

 Gurunesh M
 Vignesh T

+---

 ## 📄 License

 This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details
+See the [LICENSE](./LICENSE) file for details.